luizcarlosfaria/generator-node-api-docker-1st-class-experience/README.md

     * 3 debug options.
     * 5 VSCode tasks (including build task) to perform all necessary operations to manage, debug and build with docker.
     * TSLint with autofix enabled on VSCode and Build.
+    * Use status-bar-tasks [Status Bar Tasks VSCode plugin][status-bar-tasks-url]  to see all tasks on status bar.

 ## License